sprejerlaila/jekyll-uno/_posts/2018-12-28-Analyzing whatsapp messages part 1.md

 history_clean = history[history['msg']!=' <Media omitted>']
 ```

-At the end I've got a pretty dataframe that looks like this:
+At the end, I've got a pretty dataframe that looks like this:

 ![image-20181228115119940](https://sprejerlaila.github.io/jekyll-uno/images/image-20181228115119940.jpg)